kbarber/rspec-system/README.md

 The file must adhere to the Kwalify schema supplied in `resources/kwalify-schemas/nodeset_schema.yml`.

+### Prefabs

 Prefabs are 'pre-rolled' virtual images, for now its the only way to do it.

-I plan on documenting this in more detail, and also allowing for customisation on this level.
-For now only `centos-58-x64` and `debian-606-x64` are supported.
+The current prefabs are defined in `resources/prefabs.yml`.

 ### Running tests